 a monthly payment towards your mortgage

-a rent payment to a landlord - usually a housing association, or other kind of social landlord
+a rent payment to a landlord - usually a housing association, or other kind of community landlord

 If you’re finding it difficult to pay your bills, you might be able to ask your lender to temporarily: